Azure/connectthedots/Devices/Gateways/GatewayService/RaspberryPi-Gateway-setup.md

                   echo "deb http://download.mono-project.com/repo/debian wheezy main" | sudo tee /etc/apt/sources.list.d/mono-xamarin.list
                   sudo apt-get update && sudo apt-get upgrade sudo apt-get install mono-complete
-                  mozroots --import --ask-remove
+                  sudo mozroots --import --ask-remove

 * Open the Devices\Gateways\GatewayService\GatewayService.sln solution in Visual Studio
 * In Visual Studio, update \GatewayService\WindowsService\App.config with any one of the four amqp address strings returned by ConnectTheDotsCloudDeploy.exe, i.e. amqps://D1:xxxxxxxx@yyyyyyyy.servicebus.windows.net, and the name that you assigned to your gateway.
 It is important that the key is being url-encoded, meaning all special characters should be replaced by their ASCII code (e.g. "=" should be replaced by "%3D".
-You can use tools like [http://meyerweb.com/eric/tools/dencoder/](http://meyerweb.com/eric/tools/dencoder/) to url-encode the key
+You can use tools like [http://meyerweb.com/eric/tools/dencoder/](http://meyerweb.com/eric/tools/dencoder/) to url-encode the key.
+Four strings you can use are in the file created on your desktop by the AzurePrep.exe utility used earlier.
+Copy one of those strings and replace the relevant line in App.config:

+	Before:

 		<AMQPServiceConfig